ShameGod/HashMaps/README.md

 HashSet:
  - implements the Set interface allow on one null value and no duplicate values
  - we can't access an element in a hashSet directly we need to iterate every time as there is no get function
+ - You can directly add an element to the hashet with the method add().
+THIS METHOD RETURNS TRUE IF THE ELEMENT DOESN'T EXIST IN THE HASHSET AND FALSE IF IT DOES

 HashMap:
  - contains a pair of key values and values can be accessed directly through their key